-We may see God work in our lives or hear of his acts in others lives- but what then?
+We may see God working in our lives or hear of his acts in others' lives, but what then?

 "Come and listen, all you who fear God; let me tell you what he has done for me."
 Psalm 66:16, NIV.